cityofgainesville/mygnv-resource-finder/readme.md

 For this script to run successfully, the .env file must have the MYGNV_EMAIL and MYGNV_PASSWORD fields populated with the email and password of an admin user.

+## Editing Maps & Cookies

+For the maps, edit Search.js in client > components > home.
+The components should have 'map' in the class name, and the innerHTML will say "MAP".
+There is a separate component for mobile and desktop.

+For cookies, edit Title.js in client > components > home.
+The components should have 'cookies' in the class name.

 ## Auto Deploy Info

 Pushing to database-v2 will auto build and deploy to https://mygnv-2.herokuapp.com/